vishalsai20/cloneLibreChat/docs/overview.md

 4. **User Authentication**
    * If login is required, credentials are sent to the backend.
-   * The backend validates the credentials, creates a session/JWT token, and returns it to the frontend for future authenticated requests.
+   * The backend validates the credentials, creates a session, and returns it to the frontend for future authenticated requests.

 5. **User Sends a Message**
    * When the user sends a message, the frontend sends a `POST /chat` request containing:
      * Message text
      * Selected AI model/provider
-     * Conversation ID (if applicable)
+     * Conversation ID (if applicable i.e., previous chat history)
      * Metadata
+     * Files (if attached)

 6. **Backend Handles the Request**
    * The backend stores the message in the **messages** collection.